NO SCRIPT DOCTOR OR CONSULTANT KNOWS YOUR SCRIPT BETTER THAN YOu

 Look, decision-makers in studios and production companies hire readers to write coverage so they could glance over a page or two rather than read a script.
 They literally have robots describe your script to them.
 Let them do their thing, but you stay out of it.

 You need script coverage like you need a root canal.
+(If you actually do need a root canal, this analogy is not for you!)
 Focus on writing great scripts, on receiving actual input, and on writing irresistible pitch materials that actually capture your voice and draw the reader in.

 What does script coverage cost?